 Serving others means doing acts of care and compassion to help alleviate suffering and make the world a bit more like the Kingdom of God that Jesus proclaimed was breaking into the world.
 Jesus commanded his followers to love one another.
 Decreasing a person’s misery is a way of loving them.
 So we advocate for systemic changes in our society as well as offer direct, concrete help to those in need.
 This work is considered so important that we have a standing committee of Session, the Outreach and Mission Committee, that is dedicated to overseeing our efforts at serving others.
 These efforts are local, national and global.

 For fifty years the FOCUS ministry has proven that there are several ministries that churches can do better together than alone.
-The FOCUS ministry is a consortium of several churches of varying denominations that have partnered in a unique act of solidarity to run a food pantry, a feeding program and several other programs.
+The FOCUS ministry is a consortium of several churches of varying denominations that have partnered in a unique act of solidarity to run a food pantry, a feeding program and several other programs addressing advocacy, antiracism, immigrants/refugees and many other opportunities to offer a helping hand for those in need.

 Here are the two largest ministries of FOCUS: